 Many of the popular Vancouver Island sites are in Nanaimo, and one of these is the Petroglyph Provincial Park.
 What makes this park worthwhile to visit is the mystery that envelopes every figure etched in sandstone by the ancient people.

-Each spectator is invited to think what may come of the carvings on the surfaces of rocks that are believed to be strategically placed in powerful corners of the park.
+Each spectator is invited to think about what may come of the carvings on the surfaces of rocks that are believed to be strategically placed in powerful corners of the park.

 15. Shop at the Old Country Market in Coombs

 This idea gave birth to the now-famous “Goats on Roof” Old Country Market, as local goats started to graze and live literally upside the marketplace.
-Below their grassland are restaurants, specialty shops and dessert stalls.
+Below their grassland are restaurants, specialty shops, and dessert stalls.

 The Old Country Market is open daily from March to December.

 16. Do the West Coast Trail at the Pacific Rim National Park Reserve

 The West Coast Trail was once called the Dominion Lifesaving Trail, having first served as a rescue trail for survivors of shipwrecks at the Pacific Northwest Coast.

 This trail runs through the Pacific Rim National Park, one of the Vancouver Island parks you should not miss.

 The West Coast trail is dubbed as one of the best hiking trails internationally.
 It starts at Bamfield and can either continue northward or southward.
 Some parts call for cable car rides, while others require a boat to pass through.